prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 232 - Translation of file

 1. If the language of the proceedings before the Court of Appeal is not the language of the proceedings before the Court of First Instance, the judge-rapporteur may order the appellant to lodge, within a time period to be specified, translations into the language of the proceedings before the Court of Appeal of:
-	- (a) written pleadings and oth er documents lodged by the parties before the Court of First Instance, as specified by the judge-rapporteur ;
+	- (a) written pleadings and other documents lodged by the parties before the Court of First Instance, as specified by the judge-rapporteur ;
 	- (b) decisions or orders of the Court of First Instance.

-	The judge-rapporteur shall at the same time inform the appellant that if the appellant fai ls to lodge the translations within the time period specified, a decision by default may be given in accordance with Rule 357.
+	The judge-rapporteur shall at the same time inform the appellant that if the appellant fails to lodge the translations within the time period specified, a decision by default may be given in accordance with Rule 357.

 2. If the appellant fails to lodge t he translations under paragraph  1 within the time period specified, the judge-rapporteur shall reject the appeal by a decision by default in accordance with Rule 357.
 He may give the appellant an opportunity to be heard beforehand.